kubeportal/kubeportal/docs/dev-env.rst

     make dev-run

 This command starts a minikube instance, creates a default .env configuration file (if missing) and starts the Django development server so that you can access the portal page at http://127.0.0.1:8000.
+Minikube is automatically changing your `kubectl` configuration so that you talk to your local cluster by default.

+You may want to let your local KubePortal instance talk to an external cluster, f.e. to test functionalities against production data.
+This is trivially possible by activating a different kubectl configuration.
+Whatever `kubectl` is talking to, your KubePortal instance is doing the same.

 Staging test
 ============